baijiacms/JavaQuestPlayer/README.md

 4. Export QSP to TXT file.
 The encrypted QSP file needs to know the password to export.

-5.Export qsrc source code file list to QSP.
+5. Export qsrc source code file list to QSP file.

 6. Game list function.
 more